The Twelve Sisters: Cambodian version

-Neang Santhamea was enraged by the news, so she concealed her identity using the Maya illusion magic, which was no small feat given her physical stature and reputation, and charmed Preah Bhat Rothtasith into making her his 13th concubine but most beloved consort.
-Which was soon raised to the Queen position, the highest rank in the royal harem court.
+Neang Santhamea was enraged by the news, so she concealed her identity using the Maya illusion magic, which was no small feat given her physical stature and reputation.
+She charmed Preah Bhat Rothtasith into making her his 13th concubine but most beloved consort, and was soon raised to the Queen position, the highest rank in the royal harem court.
 After gaining her new husband's affection and sympathy, Santhamea pretended to be ill with a fatal ailment that no doctor or medicine could heal.
 Neang Santhamea took advantage of Rothtasith's rising desperation and told him that only a concoction made from the eyes of her 12 pregnant co-wives could save her life.
 Rothtasith, enthralled by Santhamea's act, ordered his soldiers to gouge out the eyes of 11 of the 12 concubines, with Neang Pov allowed to preserve one of her eyes.
 Following their ritual mutilation, the now blind or almost blind women were imprisoned in a cave.
 Forced by the circumstance and hunger, they devoured their newborn infants, sharing pieces among the sisters to satiate their hunger.
 Neang Pov kept the meat of her nieces and nephews, giving it to her sisters instead of her newborn.
 She raised Puthisen (ពុទ្ធិសែន) through many hardships in the darkness of the cave, surrounded by his blind, grief-stricken aunts.

-Puthisen grew up and became curious of the outside world; he begged his mother to let him go out and play with the villagers' children.
+Puthisen grew up and became curious about the outside world; he begged his mother to let him go out and play with the villagers' children.
 Neang Pov decided to let him go.
 He met a group of kids and joined them in playing Ongkounh (អង្គុញ).
 He would wager with the local children that if they won, he would be their slave for the day, but if he won, they would have to give him 12 packets of rice.
 Every day, he would win 12 packets of rice for his mother and royal aunts, which raises a lot of questions from the aunts.
 Neang Pov decided that it was time to reveal everything so she did.
-Puthisen was a precocious child, his genius causing him to win against every kid and adults in any sort of games.
-It was soon revealed to the king about his geniusness, he asked for Puthisen's visit to the imperial palace so he could challenge him.
+Puthisen was a precocious child, his genius causing him to win against everyone in every sort of game.
+His genius was soon revealed to the king, who asked Puthisen to visit the imperial palace so he could challenge him.
 He recognized the King as his father as soon as he saw him.
 Neang Pov revealed to him about the past and sent him to live in the royal palace.